Home Articles 11 Cream Cheese Substitutes (+ Best Alternatives)

 2. Mascarpone Cheese

-Mascarpone cheese is far from a healthier alternative to cream cheese.
+Mascarpone cheese is far from a healthy alternative to cream cheese.
+But it’s my top choice for its flavor and texture.

-To achieve more flavor that’s more like classic cream cheese, infuse Mascarpone cheese with a touch of salt and a quick squeeze of lemon juice.
+Note: To achieve a hint of tang, add a pinch of salt and a quick squeeze of lemon juice.

 Greek Yogurt

-Greek yogurt is an excellent choice if you are trying to eat healthily and infuse a little more nutrition into your recipes.
+Greek yogurt is an excellent swap if you’re trying to eat healthily and infuse a little more nutrition into your recipes.

-Not only is it slightly tart, but it also has a similar texture.
-It’s higher in calcium, vitamin B12, and protein, perfect for vegetarian dishes.
+Not only is it slightly tart, but it’s higher in calcium, vitamin B12, and protein.
+So it’s perfect for vegetarian dishes.

 Cottage Cheese in a Wooden Bowl